 Each year, we organize a number of tours and excursions.
 We might go swimming at the beach, visit the local farmer, or pick strawberries.

 During the just short of three weeks at Summer School Denmark, two full-day excursions are arranged.
-One goes to Copenhagen and ends up in the Tivoli Gardens.
-The other might go to various tourist attractions in Jutland, on Funen, or on islands south of Funen.
+The youngest students at Summer School at Balle (10-12 years old) will go to Legoland in Billund.
+Students from Bernstorffsminde (13-15 years old) and Vejstrup (15-17 years old) go to Copenhagen and end up in the Tivoli Gardens.
+The other might go to various tourist attractions in Jutland, on Funen, or in islands south of Funen.

 Please contact Tina for any questions or doubts that you may have.
 Or read more here.